Company Registration Online in India | Filing Done in 7-10 Days

 Certificate

 An official document issued by the ROC (Registrar of Companies) signifies that your enterprise is legally registered as per Indian law, called the “Certificate of Incorporation”.
-It is also known as the Registration Certificate, and it marks the finalisation of all incorporation formalities.
+It is also known as Registration Certificate, and it marks the finalisation of all incorporation formalities.

-The Certificate of Incorporation contains all the crucial information of a company as per the law, such as the official name of the company, the registered address of the company, the date of incorporation of the company, etc., along with a unique Corporate Identification Number (CIN Number).
-The CIN is a 21-digit alphanumeric number allotted to every company on incorporation, which gives a lot of information pertaining to the company, such as the company type, the year in which the company was incorporated, the state in which it was registered, the industry classification of the company, and the registration sequence number.
+The Certificate of Incorporation contains all the legally required information about a company, such as the company's official name, registered address, date of incorporation, etc., as well as a unique corporate identification number called the "CIN Number."
+The CIN is a 21-digit alphanumeric number assigned to every company at the time of incorporation, which provides a host of information about the company, such as the type of company, the year it was incorporated, the state in which it was registered, the company's industry classification, and the registration sequence number.

 Compliances

-Post-Registration Compliance
+Essential Post-Registration Compliance

-1. Commencement of business form: Form Inc-20 will be filed for the commencement of business within 6 months from the date of Incorporation.
+1. Commencement of Business Form: Form Inc-20 will be filed for the commencement of business within 6 months from the date of Incorporation.

 2. Director’s KYC: DIR-3KYC form should be filed every year for updating the information of the directors/partners.

-3. Return of deposits: Form DPT-3 requires information on deposits and non-deposits taken by the Company.
+3. Return of Deposits: Form DPT-3 requires information on deposits and non-deposits taken by the Company.
 If there are no deposits, then it is not mandatory to file the form.

 4. Appointment of Auditor: Form ADT-1 filed for the appointment of an auditor in the company who will sign the financials of the company.

-5. Financial statement return & Annual return: Form AOC-4 & MGT-7 are the most important forms for the company disclosures regarding the audited financial statements & annual return of the company.
+5. Financial Statement Return & Annual Return: Form AOC-4 & MGT-7 are the most important forms for the company disclosures regarding the audited financial statements & annual return of the company.

 6. Income Tax Return: Every company has to file an income tax return every year